HermanTariq/3tier-application-deployment/README.md

 # 3tier-application-deployment
-Three tire application deployment by using nginx on the EC2 server AWS, applications based on React, Node js, SQL
+Three tire application deployment by using nginx on the EC2 server AWS, Applications based on React, Node js, SQL